sstruett/tsABC/README.md

 ## IMPORTANT
  + Why is there no LD stats in statcomp 0, maybe use more SNPs to calculate all classes, but make sure that NaN is not a problem
+ + confirm the downsampling for model choice works correctly

 ## still to implement
  + parameter estimate